stefaanc/psconsole/README.md

 ## Console Properties

 There are lots of properties that can be changed, but we will focus on colors:
-- The color palette used by the console (as defined in the properties of a shortcut to PowerShell)
+- The color palette used by the console
 - The foreground and background colors of the console
 - The colors of the output to various streams
 - The colors used for syntax-highlighting